mmaleki92/realpython/f_strings.md

     ...
 TypeError: can only concatenate str (not "int") to str
 ```
-As the traceback shows,  It's telling you that Python can only concatenate a `str` to another `str`, not an `int`.
+As the traceback shows,  it's telling you that Python can only concatenate a `str` to another `str`, not an `int`.

 To fix this, you can manually convert the number to a string using `str()`, a process called "casting":